petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/making-and-publishing-changes.md

     When editing different sites in the same publication, keep in mind that all tracked changes are applied to production when the publication is published.

 {bdg-secondary}`Liferay DXP 2024.Q4+`

 {bdg-secondary}`[Release Feature Flag](../../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) (LPD-20131)`

 When you change the site context while using a publication, a warning appears to prevent unintentional changes.
-This safeguard enhances user safety when navigating and interacting within the Portal with Publications enabled.
+This safeguard enhances user safety when navigating and interacting within the site with Publications enabled.

 Upon context change, you can choose to *Stay in Current Publication*, *Select a Publication*, or *Work on Production*.
 Additionally, you can check the *Do not show this message again* option and select a duration from the list: *1 hour*, *4 hours*, *24 hours*, or *Forever*.